Outland Is High Noon in Outer Space for Sean Connery

 O'Neil: A Western Hero in a Science-Fiction Movie

-We also learn O'Neil has a reputation for having a ''big mouth'' and this got him transferred away from his previous post.
-Troubles seem to follow him in all his assignments and his arrival on the outskirts of Jupiter is a garbage assignment.
-An assignment, in O'Neil's own words that is the type he deserves.
-He superiors think very little of him and he is of no value to the agency.
-When O'Neil learns about the drug trafficking, he realizes he was sent here because it was felt he would be someone to just look the other way.
+We also learn O'Neil has a reputation for having a ''big mouth'', which got him transferred away from his previous post.
+Troubles seem to follow him in all his assignments, and his arrival on the outskirts of Jupiter is a garbage assignment.
+An assignment, in O'Neil's own words, that is the type he deserves.
+His superiors think very little of him, and he is of no value to the agency.
+When O'Neil learns about the drug trafficking, he realizes he was sent under the assumption he would look the other way.
 Yet, something strange happens.
-O'Neil wonders if the low opinion others have of him is true.
-Bringing down the drug conspiracy give him the chance to prove them wrong and once again find value in himself.
+O'Neil wonders if the low opinion others have of him is correct.
+Bringing down the drug conspiracy gives him the chance to prove them wrong and once again find value in himself.

-If nothing else, the presence of Sean Connery in the film combined with the action of the climax makes Outland a fine science-fiction film to check out if for nothing other than as a curiosity piece from the early 1980s.
+The presence of Sean Connery in the film, combined with the climax's action, makes Outland a pleasing science-fiction feature to check out.
+Even if nothing other than as a curiosity piece from the early 1980s, Outland is worth watching.